Dracula-flow/Pyzelius/README.md

 A dashboard designed to improve workflow for manual testing, written in Python.
 I created it both as a tool to be used in my work, and as a little side project to kill time.

 # How did you build it?
 With some help from a LLM, I structured a GUI with Python's native library Tkintr, and bound relevant classes and functions to it via a Controller file (also called business logic file).
-These were very new concepts to me.

 I tried to use Classes as much as possible, and to respect the old "one method, one job" mindset.